-Community Shuttle: Bayview-Hunters Point residents have keen interest in a community shuttle that can improve access to regional transit, community services and grocery stores.
-SFMTA will continue exploring funding opportunities and potential partnerships to meet Bayview-Hunters Point's transportation needs.
+Community Shuttle: Bayview residents have keen interest in a community shuttle that can improve access to regional transit, community services and grocery stores.
+SFMTA will continue exploring funding opportunities and potential partnerships to meet Bayview's transportation needs.

-Oakdale Caltrain Station: Bayview-Hunters Point residents miss the Paul Avenue Caltrain station, closed in 2005.
-Implementing a station plan for Oakdale Avenue could expand transit connections and options for Bayview-Hunters Point residents.
+Oakdale Caltrain Station: Bayview residents miss the Paul Avenue Caltrain station, closed in 2005.
+Implementing a station plan for Oakdale Avenue could expand transit connections and options for Bayview residents.

-Parking: There are more cars than parking spaces in Bayview-Hunters Point; many residents feel like they must drive because transit services can't meet their needs.
-Cars parked on sidewalks or blocking crosswalks create hazards for seniors, parents with strollers, and residents with disabilities.
+Parking: There are more cars than parking spaces in the Bayview.
+Many cars are parked on sidewalks or blocking crosswalks, creating hazards for seniors and residents with disabilities.
+Many residents feel like they must drive because transit services can't meet their needs.
 Any parking solution must include transit service improvements and enforcement must be non-punitive to avoid undue burdens on low-income residents.

-Personal Safety: Improving access to transportation also means addressing personal safety risks in Bayview-Hunters Point.
+Personal Safety: Improving access to transportation also means addressing personal safety risk in the Bayview.
 There need to be more non-policing efforts and investments to support personal safety, like more street lighting, MTAP (Muni Transit Assistant Program), and Community Ambassadors.